 Minutes before the East Allen County Schools board approved a mask-optional academic year, member Jenny Blackburn urged respect.

 She worries about her son being picked on for choosing to wear a mask, she said.
+She noted she felt like an outcast for being one of a few masked people in the crowded, socially-distanced board room.

 As the oldest board member, Gayle Etzler said she remembers the polio scare, which affected children more than COVID.